WAtCH-capstone/capstone/README.md

 Now or Later is a mobile messaging app which allows users to send and receive messages based on time and geolocation.
 Our front-end is built with React and React Native, and our backend is serviced by Google Cloud Firestore.

+A short presentation of our app is [here](https://www.youtube.com/watch?v=VRd2dxdrOvI&list=PLx0iOsdUOUmkbGblSOJyBb7ZLLfKtrAFo&index=20&t=0s).
 To try our app, `git clone` this repo, `npm install`, and run `npm start` in one terminal window and `react-native run-ios` in another.
 You'll need to have Xcode installed.